Nitrokey/nitrokey-documentation/source/components/nextbox/faq/generic.rst

   images provided by Nextcloud.
 Ultimately, if some NextBox/OS configuration is blocking an app to run properly we for sure will look into fixing it.

-.. faq:: Can I connect/use the NextBox using WiFi?
+.. faq:: Can I connect/use the NextBox using Wi-Fi?

   No, currently this is not (easily) possible, only wired ethernet using RJ-45 is available.

-.. faq:: Is the WiFi on the Raspberry PI 4B physically available and working?
+.. faq:: Is the Wi-Fi on the Raspberry PI 4B physically available and working?

-  Yes, physically the WiFi is available and working, but not used/managed by the NextBox App.
-If you know what you are doing you can configure and use it, if works although being inside the NextBox casing.
+  Yes, physically the Wi-Fi is available and working, but not used/managed by the NextBox App.
+If you know what you are doing you can configure and use it, if it works even though it's inside the NextBox casing.

 .. faq:: How can I access my NextBox, if I get forwarded to the wrong URL?